FINANCIAL AID PROGRAMS

 ALTERNATIVE STUDENT LOANS

 For those students enrolled in Certificate or Non-Credit Programs, less than half time, or for those whose financial aid doesn’t cover their entire cost, there are Alternative Student Loans available.
 Assumption College encourages you to fully research the loans and lenders that best fit your needs.
 Private loans are available to help cover the remaining balance after financial aid.
-All private loans are subject to credit approval, a completed promissory note and must be submitted for certification to the Financial Aid Office.
+All private loans are subject to credit approval, a completed promissory note and must be submitted for certification to the Office of Financial Aid.
 The certified loan will then be reflected as a secure loan to be applied towards your student account.

 ELMSelect www.elmselect.com provides a truly neutral lender and product comparison tool.
 It allows students to evaluate, compare and select a lender that best fits their financial needs.
 You can review all lenders on one page, narrow the list of lenders and compare them side-by-side.
 You can begin the loan application process from ELMSelect by choosing ‘Apply Now’ for the selected lender.
 For detailed information about these loans, including borrower benefits and services, log onto www.elmselect.com